 Well we are back to the Nailed it or Failed it time of the week, and I must say it is one of my favorite days.
 Not only do I get to make beautiful stuff, but it is always a learning time for me.
 This week we are making a banana napoleon with coconut snow and banana caramel from the book Bachour.
 If you have missed any of the other weeks you can always catch up here.
 This weeks recipe is really quite easy, just a lot of components as usual.
 The original recipe made 24 servings and I just cut this in half to make 12 servings.

 There is one component, the coconut snow, that most home kitchens won’t have the ingredients for.
-I kept it in the recipe, because I like it and it was by far the funnest component of the dish.
-The snow calls for tapioca maltodextrin.
+I kept it in the recipe because I like it and it was by far the funnest component of the dish.
+The snow calls for tapioca maltodextrin, which some people call maltodextrin snow.
 Is there anyone reading this post that has this just laying around in the kitchen?
 Probably not, but it is easily obtained, through Amazon for about $10.
 Best $10 you will have spent!
 If you love coconut, it’s a must.
 But if you don’t feel like spending the bucks at Amazon, then one could easily brown up some coconut flakes for the top.
 Definitely a different texture and look, but will give you the coconut flavor.

 I started this recipe with a love hate feeling.
 I was expecting to hate it because I really don’t like phyllo dough.
 It’s just a crumbly mess.
 But with enough caramel, it’s amazing how yummy one stack of that crumbly dough can become.